AstraZeneca/persist-seq-galaxy-tools-setup/README.md

 git checkout -b my-new-tool # to create a new branch based on the iuc/main branch # only needed once per tool
 ```

 6. Start coding on your editor or on VSCode.
 You can get some initial boilerplate initially through ChatGPT or other AI assistants, by asking something like "Write a Galaxy tool wrapper for tool XYZ".
 The main reference for tool wrapping is the [Galaxy Tool XML schema](https://docs.galaxyproject.org/en/latest/dev/schema.html).
 The VSCode extensions will help you run planemo tests for the tool.
 You can also find useful resources at https://galaxyproject.org/tools/, at https://planemo.readthedocs.io/en/latest/writing.html, and the excellent [tool writing tutorial](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html) from the Galaxy Training Network.
+Additional sources of help are the [Galaxy Gitter](https://gitter.im/galaxyproject/Lobby) and the [Galaxy Development mailing list](https://lists.galaxyproject.org/listinfo/dev).